RemmySpicy/alx-system_engineering-devops-1/0x00-shell_basics/README.md

 	7-movethatfile
 		- this script moves any file named betty in the tmp folder at the root to the folder called my_first_directory in tmp folder at the root
 		- run the command above before running the script as stated in NB
-		- you will need to eecute the code below to test the script ./7-movethatfile
+		- you will need to execute the code below to test the script ./7-movethatfile

+	8-firstdelete
+		- this script will delete any file named betty in the my_first_directory folder in the tmp folder at the root
+		- run the command above before running the script as stated in NB
+		- you will need to execute the code below to test the script ./8-firstdelete